Health Benefits of Polyphenols

-Polyphenols are a group of naturally occurring compounds found in plants, including fruits, vegetables, tea, red wine, and olive oil.
-Olive oil, especially extra virgin olive oil (EVOO), is known for its high polyphenol content, and these compounds contribute to the health benefits associated with its consumption.
-Here are some reasons why polyphenols in olive oil are considered healthy:
+Polyphenols are naturally occurring compounds found in many plant-based foods such as fruits, vegetables, tea, red wine and olive oil.
+Extra virgin olive oil (EVOO) is particularly rich in polyphenols, which contribute significantly to its well-known health benefits.
+Here are some of the key reasons polyphenols are considered valuable:

-- Anti-Inflammatory Effects: Chronic inflammation is a key factor in the development of many diseases, such as cardiovascular disease, cancer, and neurodegenerative disorders.
-Polyphenols in olive oil have anti-inflammatory properties, helping to reduce inflammation and its associated risks.
+Chronic inflammation plays a major role in conditions such as heart disease, cancer and neurodegenerative disorders.
+Polyphenols in olive oil have proven anti-inflammatory properties, helping to reduce inflammation and associated risks.

 -